thomaskchan/fetchgmail/README.md

 ### logfile ~/.fetchgmail/.fetchgmail.log
 - Path to logfile

+### fetchall (0|1|2)
+- How mail will be fetched
-### fetchall 0
+#### fetchall 0 ####
-- Fetch all messages whether seen or not (not enabled by default)
-- fetchall 0    Do partial sync + msgid
+- Do partial sync + msgid
+- This will do a partial sync from the previous history id and also check our local msgid file to prevent dupes
+- If there is no partial sync, it will do a full sync with msgid checking
+#### fetchall 1 ####
-- fetchall 1    Do full sync + msgid
+- Do full sync + msgid
+- This will do a full sync of all mail newer than the "newer" value, and also check our local msgid file to prevent dupes
+#### fetchall 2 ####
-- fetchall 2    Do full sync
+- Do full sync
+- This will do a full sync of all mail newer than the "newer" value

 ### newer 1d
 - Fetch all mail newer than date (1h 2d 3m 4y) (Default: all)